mille5a9/charmed/README.md

 # charmed

-Collection of cryptography-related code written independently by a Computer Engineering student.
+Collection of C++ code written independently by a Computer Engineering student.

-Inspiration drawn by the contents of the Crypto++ library available online at www.cryptopp.com as well as documentation provided by wikipedia.
+Inspiration drawn by documentation provided by wikipedia.

-## Current contents (incompleted):
+## Current contents:

-MD5 historic cryptographic hashing algorithm
+The ADT folder contains files that store self-written Abstract Data Types.
+Some of the ADTs were written for my classes at the University of Cincinnati.
+The files in this directory are copied into other projects in this repository as needed.

+MD5 historic cryptographic hashing algorithm.
+A very old algorithm used to turn strings of undefined length into a 128-bit number.
+Project has been sidelined in favor of other activities.
+May be continued at a later date.

 Implementation of Byte-Pair Encoding concept.
 Takes an input text file of bytes that are separated by newlines,